-\paragraph{Sampling Methods} There exist a large number of sampling methods designed for different purposes.
-Nucleus sampling is good for creative generation \cite{delucia-etal-2021-decoding} while beam search \cite{roberts2020decoding} is a popular choice for MT.
+Similarly, sampling methods are also designed for different purposes.
+Nucleus sampling is good for creative generation \cite{delucia-etal-2021-decoding} while beam search is a popular choice for MT \cite{roberts2020decoding}.
 Decoding objectives can work in tandem with sampling methods but may have unexpected effects due to modification of the output probability space.
-We thus evaluate our objective with Greedy Decoding and Beam Search in our experiments (\Cref{sec:experiments}).
+We thus evaluate our objective with both Greedy Decoding and Beam Search.